FF Investors Have Opportunity To Lead Futurefuel Corp. Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

-LOS ANGELES, Aug.
-8, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against FutureFuel Corp. ("FutureFuel" or the "Company") (NYSE: FF ).
+BENSALEM, Pa., Aug.
+14, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against FutureFuel Corp. ("FutureFuel" or the "Company") (NYSE: FF ).

 Class Period: August 10, 2023 – May 10, 2024